Weighted Regularity Lemma with Applications: Introduction

 In this paper we further generalize the notion of quasi-randomness and $\varepsilon$-regularity by introducing {\em weighted regularity} using vertex and edge weights.
 This enables us to prove a more general, and perhaps more applicable regularity lemma.
 Let us remark, that a new notion, {\em volume regularity} was recently used by Alon et al.~\cite{A}.
 As we will see later, volume regularity is a special case of weighted regularity.
 Still, these approaches are not fully comparable, since they use different premises for finding the regular partition of a graph.
 In this paper we discuss the Regularity Lemma for dense subgraphs of {\em weighted quasi-random} graphs, while Alon et al. find a regular partition for so called $(C, \eta)$-{\em bounded} graphs.

-In the proof we will use the Strong Structure Theorem of Tao~\cite{TT07}, that simplifies the proof and allows a shorter exposition.
+The basic tool is the Strong Structure Theorem of Tao~\cite{TT07}, where he simplifies the proof of the original Regularity lemma itself and gives new insights, too.
+Following his lines became technically feasible to extend regularity to the case when both the edges and the vertices of a graph are weighted.
+(Note, that the measures are in close connection with each other.)
 We remark that similar ideas might be used to find a regularity lemma for certain sparse hypergraphs as well.

 The structure of the paper is as follows.
 First we discuss weighted quasi-randomness and weighted $\varepsilon$-regularity in the second section.
 In the third section we prove the new version of the regularity lemma.
-Finally, we show some applications in the fourth section.
+Finally, we show some applications in the fourth section, in particular, we prove a weighted version of the Erd\H{o}s-Stone theorem.